motionsplan/motionsplan-dk-jekyll/_anatomy/triceps-brachii.md

   - fitnessinstruktør
   - muskel
 function:
+  da:
+  - short: Extends the arm at the elbow.
+    extended: This means that the triceps brachii muscle straightens the elbow joint such that there is an increase in the angle between the forearm and the upper arm.
+  - short: Stræk i skulderleddet
+    extended: Triceps brachii er med til at strække skulderleddet, dvs. føre overarmen bagud.
+  en:
   - short: Extends the arm at the elbow.
     extended: This means that the triceps brachii muscle straightens the elbow joint such that there is an increase in the angle between the forearm and the upper arm.
   - short: Stræk i skulderleddet
     extended: Triceps brachii er med til at strække skulderleddet, dvs. føre overarmen bagud.